awsdocs/aws-doc-sdk-examples/rust_dev_preview/webassembly/README.md

 - Install [wasm-pack](https://rustwasm.github.io/wasm-pack/installer/#).

 ### ⚠ Important
-Your AWS credentials should be customized in file [src/lib.rs](./src/lib.rs) otherwise it will not make the request to the backend.
+Your AWS credentials should be customized in file [www/env.js](./www/env.js) otherwise it will not make the request to the backend.

 ### count-functions

-This example lists your Lambda functions and returns the amount for a certain region.
+This example lists your Lambda functions and returns the total amount found in a certain region.

 ```
 wasm-pack build --target web --out-dir www/pkg --dev